 A long coat Chihuahua takes on several changes in the early developmental stages.
 When the puppy coat is shed and the adult coat comes in, this is usually when the color may change (sometimes drastically) -depending on the puppy.

-Occasionally they can take "up to" two years to completely achieve their full adult coat.
-My advice is to take lots of pictures because the changes are absolutely amazing to look back and compare later in life.
+Most often it only takes a few short months to transition from puppy coat to adult beginning from about three-four months up to six-nine months.
+Occasionally, they can take "up to" three years to completely achieve their full adult coat.
+My advice is to take lots of pictures throughout these life stages because the changes are absolutely amazing when you look back and compare them later.

 ...A Word on Training...